Phase transition of singular Gibbs measures for three-dimensional Schr\"odinger-wave system: Introduction

-\noi where the coupling constant\footnote{Since $|u|^2w$ is not sign definite, the sign of $\ld$ does not play any role. } $\ld \in \R\setminus \{0\}$ measures the strength of the interaction potential.
-Note that the base measure in \eqref{gibbs} is the (non-existent) Liouville measure on fields $(u,w, \dt w)$.
-Thanks to the conservation of the Hamiltonian $H(u, w, \dt w)$ and the invariance\footnote{By Liouville's theorem} of volume measures along the Hamiltonian dynamics \eqref{SW1}, the Gibbs measure \eqref{gibbs} can be formally understood as an invariant measure for the following Hamiltonian dynamics i.e.~Schr\"odinger-wave system\footnote{Also, it is called Yukawa system} on $\T^3$ (see Remark \ref{REM:Hartree} and \cite{GhS0, GhS1} for more explanations about the model)
+\noi where the coupling constant\footnote{Since $|u|^2w$ is not sign-definite, the sign of $\ld$ does not play any role. } $\ld \in \R\setminus \{0\}$ measures the strength of the interaction potential.
+The interaction potential, represented by the last term in \eqref{Ham}, corresponds to the Yukawa interaction between the two fields $u$ and $w$.
+Thanks to the conservation of the Hamiltonian $H(u, w, \dt w)$ and the invariance\footnote{Liouville's theorem} of volume measures along the Hamiltonian dynamics \eqref{SW1}, the Gibbs measure \eqref{gibbs} can be formally understood as an invariant measure for the following Hamiltonian PDE

+\noi This is the so-called Schr\"odinger-wave system on $\T^3$, often referred to as the Yukawa system.
+See \cite{GhS0, GhS1} for more physical explanations about the model.

-Inspired by the statistical point of view on the nonlinear Hamiltonian dynamics, the construction and invariance of Gibbs measures for Hamiltonian PDEs have received a lot of attention in recent years, and we refer to \cite{LRS,BO94,BO96, BS, BT1, BT2, ChaKrik, LMW, Chatt, CFL, DNY2,DNY3, OOT1, OOT2, OST1, BDNY,TW} and references therein for a further account on the subject.
-In turn, this statistical point of view on nonlinear Hamiltonian PDEs, which dates back to the seminal papers \cite{LRS} by Lebowitz, Rose, and Speer, \cite{BO94} by Bourgain, and \cite{BS} by Brydges and Slade was inspired by the developments during the 1970s and 1980s of the probabilistic approach to Euclidean quantum field theory (EQFT).
-Namely, aside from their connection to Hamiltonian PDEs, such as nonlinear Schr\"odinger and wave equations, the following Gibbs measure, namely $\Phi^4$-measure (i.e.~$\Phi^4$-EQFT)
+Inspired by the statistical approach to nonlinear Hamiltonian dynamics, the construction and invariance of Gibbs measures for Hamiltonian PDEs have attracted considerable attention in recent years.
+For a detailed account on this subject, see \cite{LRS, BO94, BO96, BS, BT1, BT2, ChaKrik, LMW, Chatt, CFL, DNY2, DNY3, OOT1, OOT2, OST1, BDNY} and references therein.
+This statistical perspective on nonlinear Hamiltonian PDEs, originating from the seminal works of Lebowitz, Rose, and Speer \cite{LRS}, Bourgain \cite{BO94}, and Brydges and Slade \cite{BS}, was inspired by the developments in the probabilistic approach to Euclidean quantum field theory (EQFT) during the 1970s and 1980s.
+In particular, the Gibbs measure \eqref{gibbs} is closely related to the focusing Hartree $\Phi^4_3$-measure, which has been extensively studied in constructive quantum field theory.
+For a more detailed explanation of the relation with the Hartree $\Phi^4_3$-measure, see Subsection \ref{Subsub:Hartree}.